edvintranhoac/rxy/README.md

 ## Example

-Here is an example of using the ryx function and then explorting the results using helper functions:
+Here is an example of using the ryx function and then exploring the results using helper functions:

 ``` r
 library(rxy)

 # Correlate mpg with the rest of the variables in mtcars
 x <- ryx(mtcars, y = "mpg")